-Built in the English neo-Gothic style, Babelsberg Palace is located in Babelsberg Park on the banks of the Havel.
-Babelsberg Palace and it’s Park were built for Prince William of Prussia and his wife Princess Augusta of Saxony-Weimar.
+Built in the English neo-Gothic style, Babelsberg Palace is located in Babelsberg Park on the banks of the river Havel.
+Babelsberg Palace and its park were built for Prince William of Prussia and his wife Princess Augusta of Saxony-Weimar.
 It served the royal couple for more than 50 years as a summer residence.
 The first palace built from 1833 to 1835, which only had the size of a small cottage, was created by the architect Karl Friedrich Schinkel.

-The facade of the palace and the terraces were extensively renovated in 2016 and now shine splendidly again.
-Also the water games around the palace can now be enjoyed again for the first time in more than 100 years.
-Babelsberg Palace and Park with it’s British influences invite you to stroll and linger.
+The palace facade and terraces were extensively renovated in 2016 and shine splendidly again today.
+Also, for the first time in 100 years, the water features around the palace can once again be appreciated.
+Babelsberg Palace and Park with its British influences invite you to stroll and linger.

 Features and categories:

 The above entry is a service of TMB Tourismus Marketing Brandenburg GmbH.
 For content changes please contact Potsdam Marketing and Service GmbH.